alexjch/telemetrics-client/README.md

 of this step by step guide.
 Once we have the record or records that you need to capture locally you can display the data.

-* *Displaying record metadata*: telemd keeps metadata of any valid record, to display this data a new option to telemctl was added ```telemctl journal```.
+* *Displaying record metadata*: telempostd keeps metadata of any valid record, to display this data a new option to telemctl was added ```telemctl journal```.
 Assuming that the last record created was the record from previous step `hprobe` we can use `tail -n 1` to print the last created record only, i.e.